Jaspersoft/js-visualize-components-samples/pages/scheduler/basic-usage.md

    }
 ```

-* After authenticating the Visualize.js object ("V object") is returned.
-This is used to
+* After authenticating, the `VisualizeClient` object (or simply `v` object) is returned.
+This is used to interact
-  interact with the internal API of Visualize.js.
+  with the internal API of Visualize.js.
 Store a reference to this object in a global scope to perform other
   operations with Visualize.js such as loading a report viewer.

 More info about the tools can be found in this [guide]({{site.baseurl}}/pages/tools/loading-vizjs).